thecatpower/VMCwithHCX-Tanzu/README.md

 ![acme-octant](img/acme-octant.png)

-Step 6 - Play with kubeapp to deploy and manage lifecycle of apps
+Step 6 - Play with kubeapps to deploy and manage lifecycle of apps

 ![kubeapps](img/kubeapps.png)